utop90/volkswagenCatalog/README.md

 Some examples of reusable components included in the app are:

-- **Reusable Modal:** CarReusableModal.
+- **CarReusableModal:** .
 This modal serves as the base for all other modals in the application, such as those for editing and adding cars.
 - **PaginationButton:** This component is used to create both pagination buttons in the app, for navigating forward and backward.
 - **CarCard:** A flexible component customizable via props to display different types of information depending on the context.